 "The administering body shall be charged with the duty of administering and managing the reserve for which it is responsible, in accordance with the appropriate provisions of the Reserves Act and in terms of its appointment and the means at its disposal, so as to ensure the use, enjoyment, development, maintenance, protection, and preservation of the reserve for the purpose for which it is classified."
 [Section 40]

-This management plan will guide the Board's decision making over the next 6 years and facilitate public accountability for the use of this resource.
+This management plan will guide the Board's decision making for the future period and facilitate public accountability for the use of this resource.

 1.3 Plan Review Process